quii/learn-go-with-tests/select.md

 }
 ```

-We know this isn't perfect and has problems but it will get us going.
+We know this isn't perfect and has problems, but it's a start.
 It's important not to get too hung-up on getting things perfect first time.

 ## Try to run the test